flpmcruz/diplomas-generator/readme.md

 # Considerations

+- `exportImg` is the most expensive operation in the process, so if you don't need the images, set it to `false` to speed up the process.

-`inputNames`, `inputTitlePath`, `outputImgPath`, and `outputPdfPath` should be relative paths to the project root.
+- `inputNames`, `inputTitlePath`, `outputImgPath`, and `outputPdfPath` should be relative paths to the project root.

-`positionNameX` and `positionNameY` are the coordinates (px) of the name in the diploma.
+- `positionNameX` and `positionNameY` are the coordinates (px) of the name in the diploma.
 By default, the name is centered in the diploma.
 Use these parameters to adjust the position of the name in the diploma.

-Use `textAlign` to adjust the horizontal alignment of the name relative to the `positionNameX`.
+- Use `textAlign` to adjust the horizontal alignment of the name relative to the `positionNameX`.

 File names.txt should contain a list of names separated by new line.